Parsimonious Mixed Models: Introduction

 \end{kframe} \end{knitrout}

-This model may support the fixed effect of the within-subject factor {\tt A}.
-However, if the effect of {\tt A} (i.e., the difference between the two experimental conditions) differs reliably between subjects, uncertainty about {\tt A} may be so substantial that the main effect of {\tt A} is no longer significant in a model allowing for random slopes for {\tt A}: \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+This model may support the fixed effect of the within-subject factor A. However, if the effect of A (i.e., the difference between the two experimental conditions) differs reliably between subjects, uncertainty about A may be so substantial that the main effect of A is no longer significant in a model allowing for random slopes for A: